vantagecompute/vantage-cli/docusaurus/docs/deployment-applications/localhost/index.md

 multipass --version
 ```

 Multipass is now installed.
-Proceed to the [Multipass Singlenode Deployment Application Documentation](./multipass-singlenode.md).
+Proceed to the <a href="/vantage-cli/deployment-applications/localhost/multipass">Multipass Singlenode Deployment Application Documentation</a>.

 ### Charmed HPC